kryvokhyzha/pretraining-experiments/README.md

-This repository contains my personal **experiments with LLM pretraining**, specifically focused on pretraining **Gemma 3 270M** models on Ukrainian text data using the Kobza dataset.
+This repository contains my personal **experiments with LLM pretraining**, specifically focused on pretraining **Gemma 3 270M** models on Ukrainian text data using the Kobza and Malyuk datasets.

 ---